 Reasons to Enroll

-If you are paying for dependent care expenses in order to work, or have medical expenses that are not reimbursable under your health insurance plan, or are planning to finalize an adoption, you are paying for those expenses with dollars that have already been taxed.
-By enrolling in the DCAAccount or HCSAccount, you will pay for your dependent care or health care expenses with whole dollars—before federal, state, and social security taxes are taken from your salary.
+If you are paying for dependent care expenses in order to work, have medical expenses that are not covered by your health insurance plan, or are planning to finalize an adoption, you are paying for those expenses with dollars that have already been taxed.
+By enrolling in the FSA, you will pay for your dependent care or health care expenses with whole dollars—before federal, state, and social security taxes are taken from your salary.
 You will also save on your adoption expenses because you will pay lower federal and state taxes due to your pre-tax contributions (where applicable).